Bairnsdale

 Health performance in Bairnsdale is well below average with prevalence of common health conditions notable across both younger and older age cohorts

 Health data indicates significant health challenges in Bairnsdale, with high prevalence of common conditions across both younger and older age groups.
-Private health cover is low at approximately 47% (around 7,723 people), compared to the national average of 55.3%.
+Private health cover rate is notably low at approximately 47% (around 7,725 people), compared to the national average of 55.3%.

 The most prevalent medical conditions are arthritis (10.7%) and mental health issues (9.9%).
-About 61.6% report no medical ailments, slightly higher than Rest of Vic.'s 60.1%.
-Around 25.4% of residents are aged 65 and over (4,172 people), lower than Rest of Vic.'s 30.5%.
-Despite this, health outcomes among seniors show some challenges but perform better than the general population in certain metrics.
+Approximately 61.6% of residents report no medical ailments, slightly higher than the Rest of Vic.'s 60.1%.
+Bairnsdale has a lower proportion of seniors aged 65 and over at 25.4% (around 4,173 people), compared to Rest of Vic.'s 30.5%.
+Senior health outcomes present challenges but perform better than the general population in health metrics.

 Frequently Asked Questions - Health